 Shackleton ordered the boats, gear, provisions and sledges lowered onto the ice.
 The men pitched five tents 100 yards from the ship but were forced to move when a pressure ridge started to split the ice beneath them.
 "Ocean Camp" was established on a thick, heavy floe about a mile and a half from what was fast becoming the wreck of the Endurance.

 The Endurance finally broke up and sank below the ice and waters of the Weddell sea on November 21st 1915.
-The men had saved as many supplies as they could (including Frank Hurley's precious photo archive) before she disappeared.
+The men had saved as many supplies as they could (including Frank Hurley's precious photo archive, the source of the pictures on this page) before she disappeared.

 The 28 men of the expedition were now isolated on the drifting pack ice hundreds of miles from land, with no ship, no means of communication with the outside world and with limited supplies.
 What was worse was that the ice itself was now starting to break up as the Antarctic spring got under way.
 On December 20th Shackleton decide that the time had come to abandon their camp and march westward to where they thought the nearest land was, at Paulet Island.